-If you are happy with Google and whatever everyone else seems to be using, then that is perfectly normal and fine.
+If you are happy with Google and whatever everyone else seems to be using, that is perfectly normal and fine.
 However, It does not hurt to look around and see what other options may be available and what is offered that might pique your interest and serve you better.

 Integrity is Often Lacking so, Protect Yourself at all Times